Simulated LSST Observations of Real Metre-scale Imminent Impactors: Data

 The LSST's Solar System Processing (SSP) pipeline is then applied, which attempts to link individual observations of objects \citep{Myers13, Juric17}.
 The current SSP links multiple observations of an object on the same night into a `tracklet'.
 Three tracklets over three separate nights within a 14 night window can be linked to make a discovery.
 Since the LSST revisits each location twice per night, these tracklets will generally be composed of pairs of observations.
 If the observations fulfil those requirements, the object is `discovered'.
 If the observations do not meet the requirements, the object is not reported.
 We set the linking efficiency within \texttt{Sorcha} to 0.95, which is the minimum efficiency required for the real survey.

 Individual two-observations tracklets can be difficult to identify and confirm, since a single detection in the first image could correspond with a large number of detections in the second image.
 As such, two detections from a single night might only be linked into a tracklet days later, when another tracklet is identified and all four observations are found to satisfy a heliocentric Keplerian orbit.
 While this is not an issue within \texttt{Sorcha}, it will be a challenge for the real LSST, and means that two-observation tracklets might only be reported days after the observations are made.

 In about 3\% of cases, pairs will intentionally receive a third observation, potentially generating 3-observation tracklets\footnote{https://survey-strategy.lsst.io/baseline/wfd.html}.

-There are potential changes to the SSP which would allow it to immediately report individual tracklets which (either by design or serendipitously) contain 3+ observations\footnote{M. Juric et al. (2022) - EU ESA Workshop on NEO Imminent Impactors Warning Coordination: https://indico.esa.int/event/422/contributions/7674/, slides 16-20, accessed Feb 4, 2026.} \citep{Wagg25}.
+There are potential changes to the SSP which would allow it to immediately report these individual tracklets which (either by design or serendipitously) contain 3+ observations\footnote{M. Juric et al. (2022) - EU ESA Workshop on NEO Imminent Impactors Warning Coordination: https://indico.esa.int/event/422/contributions/7674/, slides 16-20, accessed Feb 4, 2026.} \citep{Wagg25}.
 These tracklets are easier to identify in real time, and would allow for initial orbits to be estimated.
-This is discussed further in Section \ref{subsec:total_predictions}.
-In this work, we consider `discoveries' as being made with the current SSP, and `potential discoveries' as being made with a modified version of the SSP which uses 3+ tracklet observations.
+In this work, we discuss objects discovered using both the default 3-tracklet and the modified 3-observation linking methods, and refer to them as such.

 \texttt{Sorcha} provides up to three outputs: (1) the full list of individual observations, (2) a summary which describes how many times each object was observed, in what filters, and whether it was linked (optional), and (3) the full ephemeris for the bodies (optional).